awesome-panel/awesome-panel/application/pages/home/home.md

 The purpose of the Awesome Panel Project is to share knowledge on how Awesome Panel is and can become.
 Naturally this site is **MADE WITH PANEL**.

-Awesome Panel also the [awesome-panel-extensions package](https://awesome-panel.readthedocs.io/en/latest/packages/awesome-panel-extensions/index.html).
+Awesome Panel also provides the [awesome-panel-extensions package](https://awesome-panel.readthedocs.io/en/latest/packages/awesome-panel-extensions/index.html).
 Checkout more awesome resources in the sidebar.

 ## Panel is a Powerful Framework for Analytics Apps in Python